karpathy/karpathy.github.io/_posts/2015-05-21-rnn-effectiveness.markdown

 ### Wikipedia

 We saw that the LSTM can learn to spell words and copy general syntactic structures.
 Lets further increase the difficulty and train on structured markdown.
 In particular, lets take the [Hutter Prize](http://prize.hutter1.net/) 100MB dataset of raw Wikipedia and train an LSTM.
 Following [Graves et al.](http://arxiv.org/abs/1308.0850), I used the first 96MB for training, the rest for validation and ran a few models overnight.
-Alex reports performance of 1.67 Bits Per Character (BPC) with a 7-layer LSTM of 700 nodes.
-My best model ended up being a 3-layer LSTM with 700 nodes, achieving 1.57 BPC after 7 epochs of training.
-I'm not exactly sure what accounts for my better performance.
-Regardless, we can now sample Wikipedia articles!
+We can now sample Wikipedia articles!
 Below are a few fun excerpts.
 First, some basic markdown output:

 ```
 Naturalism and decision for the majority of Arab countries' capitalide was grounded